 curl -X 'GET' \ '<https://app.magicpod.com/api/v1.0/><ORGANIZATION_NAME>/<PROJECT_NAME>/batch-runs/?count=20' \ -H 'accept: application/json' \ -H 'Authorization: Token <MAGICPOD_API_TOKEN>'

-, an arbitrary range of batch runs is retrieved.
+By specifying min_batch_run_number or max_batch_run_number, an arbitrary range of batch runs is retrieved.

 # Retrieve 1-20 curl -X 'GET' \ '<https://app.magicpod.com/api/v1.0/><ORGANIZATION_NAME>/<PROJECT_NAME>/batch-runs/?count=20&min_batch_run_number=1' \ -H 'accept: application/json' \ -H 'Authorization: Token <MAGICPOD_API_TOKEN>' # Retrieve 1981-2000 curl -X 'GET' \ '<https://app.magicpod.com/api/v1.0/><ORGANIZATION_NAME>/<PROJECT_NAME>/batch-runs/?count=20&max_batch_run_number=2000' \ -H 'accept: application/json' \ -H 'Authorization: Token <MAGICPOD_API_TOKEN>'

-for each batch run.
+The response contains the timestamp finished_at for each batch run.
 By checking this value, you can know which batch run results will be deleted by the data retention policy.

 Get a single batch run result

-retrieved in the previous section.
-To get failures and notes, please specify errors=true¬e=true
+You can get a single batch run result using the batch_run_number retrieved in the previous section.
+To get failures and notes, please specify errors=true¬e=true.

 curl -X 'GET' \ '<https://app.magicpod.com/api/v1.0/><ORGANIZATION_NAME>/<PROJECT_NAME>/batch-run/20000/?errors=true¬e=true' \ -H 'accept: application/json' \ -H 'Authorization: Token <MAGICPOD_API_TOKEN>'